LeonardoSCN/slide/README.md

 # slide
-Slide do projeto de curso JavaScript Origamid.
+Slide do projeto do curso JavaScript Origamid.